feathersjs-ecosystem/authentication/docs/spec.md

 Auth needed an overhaul because we assumed too much.
 Here is a the new proposal.

-## Caveats to JWT
+## Precursor

+We've seen some a lot of miscommunication around JWT, so it is important to understand a couple things before diving into the spec.

-JWT access tokens cannot be truly stateless unless you or okay with eventual consistency limited to the TTL of the tokens.
-Since JWTs are only invalidated if they are expired, tampered with, or malformed they cannot be explicitly revoked without checking a blacklist or whitelist (which requires storing state).
-So the JWTs themselves may be stateless but the complete validation of them is not.
+JWT access tokens **cannot** be truly stateless unless you are okay with eventual consistency limited to the TTL of the tokens.
+Since JWTs are only invalidated if they are expired, tampered with, or malformed they cannot be explicitly revoked or expired early without checking a blacklist or whitelist (which requires storing state).
+So the JWTs themselves may be stateless but the complete validation of the consumer using them to request access to things is not.

-Without a blacklist/whitelist they are not suitable for API keys, as is implied in [this article from Auth0](https://auth0.com/blog/using-json-web-tokens-as-api-keys/).
-A contrived example based off the Auth0 article:
+Without storing some state and having to verify against it JWTs are not suitable for API keys, as is implied in [this article from Auth0](https://auth0.com/blog/using-json-web-tokens-as-api-keys/).
+A contrived example that showcases why (based off the linked Auth0 article):

 > Permissions are encoded in the token payload.
 If the permissions are revoked prior to the access token expiration the client could still send the access token with the old permissions until the token expires.
-This would not be possible if you blacklisted the access token when permissions were altered.
+This would not be possible if you blacklisted the access token when permissions were altered, but that involves storing state somewhere because you can't just alter the JWT itself or issue a new token without re-authenticating because even if you could you can't trust the client to send the new token.

 ## Definitions